rdesarz/lipm-walking-controller/docs/simulation.md

 ## Introduction

 The simulation module validates the entire walking control pipeline, from ZMP-based pattern generation to joint-space motion execution.
-It provides a reproducible environment to test the controller under realistic dynamics before deployment on hardware.
+It provides a reproducible environment to test the controller under realistic dynamics.
 The robot is simulated in PyBullet, which integrates forward dynamics and computes contact forces during each support phase.
 The module reproduces the walking sequence defined by the preview controller, including single and double support phases, ZMP transitions, and foot exchanges.
 The reference trajectories of the center of mass (CoM) and feet are generated